 1. Montessori Trained Leadership and Support Staff

 Those in leadership roles within a school are the key to any success a program might have.
 Success requires leaders who are compassionate but firm, who encourage their staff to work together in solidarity towards the same goals while creating a safe learning environment for its students.

 Clearly, this is much easier said than done.
-Without strong leaders, staff moral ultimately drops low, teachers lose faith in their leaders’ decision making and inner conflict in almost certain.
+Without strong leaders, staff morale ultimately drops low, teachers lose faith in their leaders’ decisionmaking and inner conflict is almost certain.

 In a Montessori program, leadership is even more vital.
 When I began teaching, I believed every Montessori program must have Montessori-trained leadership.
 This is the ideal, of course.
 But, often not the reality within a public-school system.